How can I know how much money my guides/hotels/agents took at the end of the day?

-On your Partners accounting you can see for each partner for each month an accounting where you see all the guests and add-ons your partner sold for you and how much he owes you and how much commission he earned by selling your activities.
-Be aware that we calculate the commissions and guest prices owed based on the trip departure date but any direct payments you got for a booking that you partner made you need to pay him back first as these are based on the payment date and not the trip departure date.
+On your Partners accounting, you can see for each partner for each month an accounting where you see all the guests and add-ons your partner sold for you and how much he owes you and how much commission he earned by selling your activities.
+Be aware that we calculate the commissions and guest prices owed based on the trip departure date but any direct payments you got for a booking that your partner made you need to pay him back first as these are based on the payment date and not the trip departure date.

-How can I setup net rates for my activities with Agents?
+How can I set up net rates for my activities with Agents?

 Our system only allows net rate prices with the partner network and not with the agent network.
 If you have an agent that sells your activities and should earn net rates and not percentage commissions then he needs to set up his own TrekkSoft account and connect to your account and share your activities.
-Then you can setup net rates for each activity/price category.
+Then you can set up net rates for each activity/price category.

 How can I see which agent sold the most last month?

-On the Sales report you can filter by the date range you want to look at and then check go to the list view and filter by the column agent and then you see the sum of all bookings that this agent referred to you.
+On the Sales report, you can filter by the date range you want to look at and then check go to the list view and filter by the column agent and then you see the sum of all bookings that this agent referred to you.

 How can I see how many guests a partner or agent referred to me last month?

-On the Agents or Partners accounting on the guests table you should filter the column “participating status” to participating so all cancelled or rebooked guests are filtered and then you can check the column “occupancy” and the total is the amount of reserved seats (including group bookings) that your agent/partner referred you for that month.
+On the Agents or Partners accounting on the guests table you should filter the column “participating status” to participating so all cancelled or rebooked guests are filtered and then you can check the column “occupancy” and the total is the number of reserved seats (including group bookings) that your agent/partner referred you for that month.

 The agent reporting for one of my agents shows different amounts for turnover than for customer payments how can that be?